 The Cassini Ultraviolet Imaging Spectrograph (UVIS) has two spectrographic channels that provide images and spectra covering the ranges from 56 to 118 nm and 110 to 190 nm.
 A third optical path with a solar blind CsI photo cathode is used for a high signal-to- noise ratio, stellar occultation by rings and atmospheres.
 A separate hydrogen deuterium absorption cell measures the relative abundance of deuterium and hydrogen from their lyman-alpha emission.

 The PDS Rings node has a dataset of Saturn ring radial profiles derived from UVIS stellar occultation data obtained during the prime mission.
 The data include ring radial profiles at 1 and 10 km resolution from more than 50 UVIS stellar occultations.
-The dataset has completed peer review and is now in lien resolution.
-Although there are a few liens against the data set it has been PDS certified and is eligible for use under some ROSES 2014 programs.
+A few errors in the data have been identified and are listed in the ERRATA.TXT file in the root directory of the volume.